Search

 You’ll also find risk tolerance and asset allocation templates.
 I also like Rick Ferri’s Core 4, for easy to craft investment portfolios.

-After you’ve selected a reasonable asset allocation, then use the historical asset class returns to drive your expected future returns.
+After you’ve selected a reasonable asset allocation, then use the historical asset class returns to help understand potential expected future returns.

 Be cautious of websites that suggest future stock market returns will be greater than 9% or 10%.
 Maybe this will hold for a year or two, but the chances are slim that the stock and bond market returns will match those of the previous decade.